Alberto's last gasp: Mudslides and flooding in Appalachia

 Authorities in Cuba say Alberto left four people dead there as the storm drenched the island in heavy rain.
 Interior Minister Julio Cesar Gandarilla said late Tuesday they died as a result of "recklessness" during the storm.
 He gave no details.
 The deaths occurred as authorities worked to contain an oil spill in central Cuba's Cienfuegos Bay that followed the flooding of nearby oil refinery.

 Collins reported from Columbia, South Carolina.
-Associated Press Reporter Jack Jones, also in Columbia, contributed to this story.
+Associated Press writer Jack Jones, also in Columbia, contributed to this report.